 Get Competitive Bids

 When installing a solar system, shop around.
-Many small solar installers have lower prices than the bigger solar contractors.
+Many small solar installers have lower prices than bigger solar contractors.
 The price of a solar system also depends on the cost of the components.
-Ask for solar bids that include high-quality but lower priced solar panels and equipment.
+Ask for solar bids that include high-quality but lower-priced solar panels and equipment.
 Including battery storage also adds a significant amount to the cost of a solar system and might not be worth the upfront cost.